andrew1007/mrfa-demo/article/part2.md

 - Easy to refactor
 - Uniform arguments make code easier to reason about
 - Algorithms are decoupled from UI
-- Memoization is easy (discussed later)
+- Enables structured and predictable memoization patterns (discussed later)
 - Infinitely reusable with virtually no performance penalties (with memoization).

 ## Selectors with only state data